rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 ## Overview

 This project provides a python script that:
-* Scrapes the price for a set of games from the UK Playtsation Store
+* Scrapes the price for a set of games on the UK Playtsation Store
 * Stores these historical prices in a csv file
 * Provides an interactive dashboard of prices over time for the various games
-* Sends an email alert when a price drops
+* Sends an email alert when a game price drops

-The script is intended to be run automatically once per day.
-See below for details on how this can be done on MacOS.
+The script is intended to be run automatically once per day and is robust to interruptions (i.e. still works if the script sometimes fails to run).
+See below for details on how this automation can be done on MacOS.

 ## Features